syncfusion-content/xamarin-docs/Xamarin/Essential-BusyIndicator/Getting-Started.md

 To develop an application with the iOS BusyIndicator is simple.
 Following steps explain how to create and configure its elements,

-1. Create a BusyIndicator object and add BusyIndicator as subview in the viewdidload override method.
+1.Create a BusyIndicator object and add BusyIndicator as subview in the viewdidload override method.

-2. You can create a BusyIndicator object by using the following code example.
+2.You can create a BusyIndicator object by using the following code example.

 {% highlight c# %}

 public override void ViewDidLoad ()
 {
 	base.ViewDidLoad ();

     SFBusyIndicator busyIndicator = new SFBusyIndicator ();

     View.AddSubview (busyIndicator);

 {% endhighlight %}